-I often hear from new bloggers (or veterans) that the one thing they didn't expect about blogging is “how much work it is!”
-It's so true– blogging can be immensely rewarding, but can easily take over your whole life if you let it.
+I often hear from new bloggers (and veterans) that the one thing they didn't expect about blogging is how much work it is.

-- Focus: The great thing about contributing to other sites: the content and subject-matter is already laid out for you.
-I don't have to share my thoughts on blogging on my own site, because I can share them with IFB.
+The great thing about contributing to other sites: the content and subject matter is already laid out for you.
+I don't have to share my thoughts about the blogging industry on my own site, because I can share them on IFB's blog.
 I can write lengthy posts on body image and personal growth at Already Pretty.
 I know the readers coming to those sites are looking for that information, so my target audience is right in place.
 Therefore, I know who to write for from the get go.

 Chances are if you are freelance writing for a blog, you're not the only contributor at a site.
-Here at IFB, I can bounce ideas and get quotes or insight from Jennine, Cora, Hilary, Julia, and Grechen.
-It's wonderful to have a group of people who share a similar vision that you can commiserate with when you receive a nasty comment or vent to when the site crashes.
-It's a built-in support network, and keeps blogging from being quite the solo sport.
+At IFB I can bounce ideas and get quotes or insight from Cora, Hilary, Julia, and Grechen.
+It's wonderful to have a group of people who share a similar vision, that you can also commiserate with when you receive a nasty comment or vent to when the site crashes.
+It's a built-in support network; and keeps blogging from being quite the solo sport.

-- Outreach: The longer we blog, the easier it becomes to get “stuck” in a pattern: we interact with the same bloggers, we communicate with the same readers.
-Regular content at another sites means you're interacting with a new online audience: you'll meet and build relationships with other bloggers, you'll have new fans, and maybe a few readers who challenge you.
+The longer we blog, the easier it becomes to get “stuck” in a pattern: we interact with the same bloggers and communicate with the same readers.
+Regular content at another sites means you're interacting with a new online audience.
+You will meet and build relationships with other bloggers.

-- Income: Bloggers are always seeking ways to diversify their income, and contributing (or freelance writing) can be an additional way to supplement your income.
-That being said: not all contributing positions are paid, and the rates can vary wildly (I've seen from $8 to $100 per post!).
-It's a great way to pay your internet bill each month, but it can be a difficult way to pay ALL of your bills.
+Bloggers are always seeking new ways to diversify their income.
+Contributing or freelance writing can be an additional way to supplement your income.
+That being said not all contributing positions are paid, and the rates can vary wildly (I've seen from $8 to $100 per post!)
+Writing freelance is a great way to pay your internet bill each month, but it can be a difficult way to pay ALL of your bills.

-- Diversification: If you're interested in pursuing freelance work more, contributing to other sites can be a great way to beef up your portfolio.
-It's also an excellent way to write about other areas of interest, and grow yourself as a writer.
+If you're interested in developing a career as a freelance writer, contributing to other sites can be a great way to beef up your portfolio.
+It's also an excellent way to write about other areas of interest, challenge yourself and grow as a writer.

-- Accountability: I find it hard to maintain accountability, when it comes to writing for myself and my blog.
-But when I have an editor reviewing my articles and a deadline for posts to go up, I manage my time a lot more responsibly.
-95% of the time my posts are ready to go, fully-edited and illustrated on time.
+I find it hard to maintain accountability, when it comes to writing for myself and my blog.
+But when I have an editor reviewing my articles, along with a deadline for a post to go up, I manage my time a lot more responsibly.
+Ninety-five percent of the time my contributor posts are ready to go, fully-edited and illustrated on time.
 If you're working on adhering to a writing schedule, try completing a few freelance assignments.
 It's an excellent exercise in hitting writing targets, when you're accountable to an editor and another site's post schedule.

-- Quality Assurance: I'll admit, there are a few posts on my site that I'm ashamed of.
-In the rush of time, or relationships, have thrown together a fluff piece.
+I'll admit it: there are a few posts on my site that I'm not quite happy with.
 We all hate to think we haven't given 100% to all of our posts, but it occasionally happens.
-As a contributor though, I'm always giving my best ideas and conversations to the sites I'm a contributor at.
-I need to meet the level of quality that my colleagues have and that the site presents.
+As a contributing blogger, I always give my best ideas and conversations to the sites I work with.
+I need to meet the level of quality expected by my colleagues and editors.

 For those who are looking for a different experience in blogging, or have found their own blogs not quite what they anticipated, then stepping on as a contributor for another site may be a great way to find an alternative path that's just as rewarding and fulfilling.

-That being said, there are other ways to jump into contributing!
-Sites like Jezebel and XOJane often have posts when they're seeking contributors (see post here for example).
-Problogger has a forum where he posts blogging and writing opportunities.
-Each website or blog is going to have it's own editorial guidelines and policies for how they seek writers– so naturally, your best bet is to network genuinely, figure out what publications your voice is great for, build a strong writing portfolio, and pitch pitch pitch!
+That being said, there are other ways to jump into contributing.
+Sites like Jezebel, Galore and Bustle often have posts when they're seeking contributors.
+Problogger has a forum where they posts blogging and writing opportunities.
+Each website or blog is going to have it's own editorial guidelines and policies for how they seek writers.
+Your best bet is always to network genuinely, figure out what publications where your voice may be a good fit, build a strong writing portfolio, and pitch!